srihari-das/financepro_app/WARP.md

 ---

-This file will serve as a quick reference for understanding project scope, usage, architecture, and current development state for the Capital Compass financial planning application.
+This file will serve as a quick reference for understanding project scope, usage, architecture, and current development state for the FinancePro financial planning application.